weiyangtham/weiyangtham.github.io/_posts/2018-01-13-stata_reshape.md

 gather_multivalue(scores, "year", -id)
 {% endhighlight %}

 `gather_multivalue` also asks you to specify a regular expression (regex) for how to extract the key and values.
 The default regex assumes that the columns are of the form `(word)(number)`.
-I like that regex gives you some flexibility if you columns with slightly weird or varying patterns:
+I like that regex gives you some flexibility if you get columns with slightly weird or varying patterns:

 |id | age.2000| age.2010| scores_2000| scores_2010|